flux-framework/flux-operator/docs/deployment/aws.md

 No LimitRange resource.
 ```

-And you can find the name of the operator pod as follows:
+And you can find the name of the operator system pod as follows:

 ```bash
 $ kubectl get pod --all-namespaces